grambank/grambank-analysed/README.md

 This repository also includes analysis and/or plots which requires data from glottolog, AUTOTYP and WALS.
 All data, including grambank data, is made available in this repository through the use of git submodules.

-You can run almost all the scripts in this repository on your personal computer, with the exception of the BRMS analysis and also possibly the INLA-analysis (depending on if it's possible to install INLA on your machine).
+You can run almost all the scripts in this repository on a standard personal computer, with the exception of the BRMS analysis and also possibly the INLA-analysis (depending on if it's possible to install INLA on your machine).
+You may want to run BRMS and INLA analysis on a cluster or a more powerful computer.
 You can read more about the possible Makefile rules you can run [here](https://github.com/grambank/grambank-analysed/blob/main/R_grambank/README.md).

 ## Grambank reposes general
 Within the Grambank project we have several Git reposes.
 You can see an overview [here](https://github.com/grambank/grambank/wiki/Git-repos-structure)